astrolabsoftware/fink/docs/services/search/getting_started.md

 - `ENDPOINT = https://api.fink-portal.org/api/v1/objects` gives you access to objects based on their name
 - `ENDPOINT = https://api.fink-portal.org/api/v1/latests` gives you access to objects based on their classification.

 `ARGS` is a dictionary with the different arguments to your query.
-Each endpoint will have its own set of arguments that you can easily access by just navigating to the endpoint on your web browser.
+Each endpoint will have its own set of arguments that you can easily access by just navigating to the endpoint definition at [https://api.fink-portal.org](https://api.fink-portal.org).
 For example, let's access the data for the object ID `ZTF21aaxtctv`:

 ```python
 import requests